Avocado Green Pillow

 Frequently Asked Questions

-Avocado organic pillows hold six independent finished-product certifications — the same stack applied to our mattresses: GOTS (Global Organic Textile Standard), OEKO-TEX® Standard 100 Class I, MADE SAFE®, EWG Verified®, GREENGUARD Gold, and UL Formaldehyde-Free.
+Avocado organic pillows hold five independent finished-product certifications — the same stack applied to our mattresses: GOTS (Global Organic Textile Standard), OEKO-TEX® Standard 100 Class I, MADE SAFE®, EWG Verified®, and GREENGUARD Gold.
 These certifications verify the finished pillow as it arrives in your home — not individual materials inside it.
 OEKO-TEX Class I is the most restrictive classification available, independently verified by Hohenstein (certificate 24.HUS.86422) and specifically designed for products used by babies and toddlers.
 GOTS certifies the entire finished product through independent third-party audits from farm through finished product — it is not a material-level claim.
-No other pillow brand, to our knowledge, holds all six simultaneously.
+No other pillow brand, to our knowledge, holds all five simultaneously.
 Every certification is independently audited and publicly verifiable at global-standard.org (license CU863637) and oeko-tex.com (certificate 24.HUS.86422).

 No PFAS were detected in Avocado pillow testing.
 We screen for 320 PFAS substances at parts-per-billion sensitivity using LC/MS/MS and GC-MS methodologies — the same testing protocol applied to our mattresses, toppers, and crib mattresses.
 Full results, including the complete substance list and methodology, are published in our Help Center.
 Most pillow brands have never tested for PFAS, let alone published the results.
 We did both.

 Yes.
 Avocado pillows are built with materials that naturally regulate temperature: certified organic latex, organic cotton, and kapok fiber all promote airflow and wick moisture rather than trapping heat.
 Synthetic foam — including the memory foam and AirFoam used in many competing adjustable pillows — is petroleum-derived and tends to retain heat by design.
 Our materials don't require gel infusions or cooling treatments to compensate for poor breathability.
-They start with breathable organic materials instead.
+They start breathable because of what they're made from.

 Yes.
-Our Organic Toddler Pillow holds six independent finished-product certifications: GOTS, OEKO-TEX® Standard 100 Class I, MADE SAFE®, EWG Verified®, GREENGUARD Gold, and UL Formaldehyde-Free.
-These certifications verify the finished pillow as it arrives in your home — not individual materials inside it.
+Our Organic Toddler Pillow holds five independent finished-product certifications: GOTS, OEKO-TEX® Standard 100 Class I, MADE SAFE®, EWG Verified®, and GREENGUARD Gold.
 OEKO-TEX Class I is the most restrictive classification available, designed specifically for products used by babies and toddlers, requiring lab testing against the strictest limits for harmful substances including formaldehyde, phthalates, heavy metals, and pesticide residues.
 The pillow contains no synthetic materials of any kind.
 Avocado is, to our knowledge, the first American mattress brand to achieve OEKO-TEX Class I across every pillow in its line (GlobeNewswire, January 14, 2026).
+Note: pillows are not recommended for infants under 12 months — consult your pediatrician.

 "Organic" is a verified standard with enforceable certification requirements.
 "Natural" is a marketing term with no federal definition, no third-party audit, and no enforcement body.
 A pillow filled with conventionally grown cotton treated with synthetic pesticides can legally be called "natural."
 It cannot be called certified organic.
 When evaluating any organic pillow claim, the question to ask is: certified organic at what level?
 A single certified component inside an otherwise unverified product is not the same as a finished product independently tested and certified by multiple bodies.
-Look for finished-product certifications — OEKO-TEX Standard 100, MADE SAFE, GOTS — not just material-level claims on a label.
+Look for finished-product certifications — OEKO-TEX® Standard 100, MADE SAFE®, GOTS — not just material-level claims on a label.
+Understand what finished-product certification means →

 Start with the GOTS public database at global-standard.org, where you can search any brand by name or license number.
 Avocado's GOTS certificate is CU863637.
-For OEKO-TEX, search the label check tool at oeko-tex.com — Avocado's certificate is 24.HUS.86422.
-For MADE SAFE and EWG Verified, both organizations maintain publicly searchable product databases.
+For OEKO-TEX®, use the label check tool at oeko-tex.com — Avocado's certificate is 24.HUS.86422.
+For MADE SAFE® and EWG Verified®, both organizations maintain publicly searchable product databases.
 If a brand cannot point you to a verifiable certificate in a public database, the claim is self-reported.
 Independent certification exists precisely so consumers don't have to take a brand's word for it.
 We publish ours because we'd rather you check.